kabasset/Linx/README.md

 # Purpose

-This project is a work in progress to gather ND array related features of EleFits' Raster -- an extensible ND data storage class with pixel-wise operations -- and PhiFun's operations -- e.g. Fourier transforms, linear filtering, and interpolation.
+This project is a work in progress to gather ND array related features of [EleFits](https://cnes.github.io/EleFits/)' Raster -- an extensible ND data storage class with pixel-wise operations -- and PhiFun's operations -- e.g. Fourier transforms, linear filtering, and interpolation.

 The target is a header-only library focused on ease of use and which interfaces seamlessly with the standard C++ library.
+At some point, the ND array implementation of EleFits should be droped in favor of Cnes.Raster.

 The image processing feature set is expected to grow steadily on demand.
 Currently supported operations are:

 * Pixel-wise operations (`+`, `*`, `exp()`, `apply()`...);
-* Discrete Fourier transforms through the `Dft` class;
+* Discrete Fourier transforms (FFTW wrapper) through the `DftPlan` class;
-* Linear filtering through the `Kernel` class.
+* Linear filtering through the `Kernel` class;
+* Interpolation and extrapolation (`NearestNeighbor`, `Linear`, `OutOfBoundsConstant`...);
+* Affine transformations.

 # License

 [LGPL-3.0-or-later](LICENSE.md)

 # Alternatives

+The following libraries offer features similar to Cnes.Raster.
+Most of the libraries which support ND arrays are focused on linear algebra, while most image processing libraries limit the number of axes.
+ITK (and SimpleITK) is the notable exception.
+Cnes.Raster aims at being less verbose and more extensible, although with a more limited feature set.

 * Armadillo
 * Blitz++